hhenske/CoderGirl-FrontEnd_Studio6/README.md

 - [ ] Just as you did for rendering `<CategoryList>`, you will import `GroceryItem` inside of `CategoryList.js`.
 Then replace the `<li>` element with a `<GroceryItem>` component, passing the grocery item object as the `item` prop.
 - [ ] Don't forget to add the `key` prop with a unique value.

-Once this is complete, you should see an empty checkboxe and a delete button appear with each item.
+Once this is complete, you should see an empty checkbox and a delete button appear with each item.
 However, nothing will happen when you click either.
 We need to set up the event handlers and state to interact with the grocery list.

 ![Displaying detailed list](./images-for-readme/displaying-full-list.png)